DataDog/documentation/content/en/continuous_testing/_index.md

 ## Accelerate troubleshooting

 Performing tests in a unified monitoring platform allows you to quickly find the root cause of failed test runs and reduce MTTR.
-You can obtain the full context for troubleshooting—without switching between tools— through correlated metrics, traces, and logs surfaced by the Datadog APM integration.
+You can obtain the full context for troubleshooting—without switching between tools— through correlated metrics, traces, and logs surfaced by the Datadog [APM integration][8].

 Enable developers to "shift left" and implement testing as part of the CI/CD process, which improves efficiency, release velocity, and business agility.
 Explore browser tests running in a CI pipeline and troubleshoot failing test results by looking at executed jobs in the [Explorer][6].